Good Friendly Violent Fun

 Good Friendly Violent Fun is a live album by American thrash metal band Exodus.
 The performance on this live album was from the band's 1989 tour, but not released until two years later.
-The name is derived from a lyric found in the Exodus song "The Toxic Waltz", from the band's 1989 album Fabulous Disaster.
+The album has not been made available for digital purchase or on digital streaming platforms.
+The album's name is derived from a lyric in the band's song "The Toxic Waltz", from their 1989 album Fabulous Disaster.